Ocean Village, Southampton

 Ocean Village is a mixed-use marina, residential, business and leisure development on the mouth of the River Itchen in Southampton, on the south coast of England.
 Originally the site of Southampton's first working docks, the "Outer Dock" which opened in 1842, the area was redeveloped in 1986 and became the leisure marina it is today.
 After experiencing a period of stalled development with the late-2000s recession, Ocean Village underwent another series of major, multimillion-pound redevelopment projects.
 Current recreational facilities include a cinema, cafes, wine bars and restaurants.

 The marina is managed and owned by Marina Developments Limited (MDL), a division of British-based Yattendon Investment Trust.
 The area, formerly used for commercial ships, offers 375 berths and the basin is deep enough to provide mooring facilities for tall ships and large yachts.
 The Global Challenge yacht races started from here in 1992, 1996 and 2000, and the Clipper Round the World Yacht Race set sail from here in 2011.
 Ocean Village was also the base for the Royal Southampton Yacht Club until 2018.

 A number of companies have offices in the complex, including PricewaterhouseCoopers.
 The marina is home to the historical building, Enterprise House, which was originally a dock warehouse and has now been converted into serviced offices.

+History

+In 1987 a £12 million shopping centre called Canute's Pavilion was opened.
+It struggled to attract tenants throughout its life and was demolished in 2008.
+The Royal Southampton Yacht Club moved its headquarters to Ocean Village in 1988.

+In 2025 the residents of three of the tower blocks in ocean village were required to leave due to risks identified by fire safety surveys.

 Calshot Spit lightship

-Between 1988 and 2010, the entrance to Ocean Village marina was the location for the former Calshot Spit Lightship (LV 78), which formed a static attraction at the marina.
+Between 1988 and 2010, the entrance to Ocean Village marina was the location for the former LV 78 Calshot Spit lightvessel, which formed a static attraction at the marina.
 This Trinity House navigation aid had guided ships entering Southampton Water from the western end of the Solent, coming around the low lying sand and shingle Calshot Spit.
 It is a lightship built in 1914 by J I Thornycroft shipyard in Southampton, and decommissioned in 1978.
-The lightship was removed on 3 November 2010 and taken to be restored at Trafalgar Dry Dock.
+The lightship was removed on 3 November 2010 and taken to be restored at Trafalgar Graving Dock.
 The lightship was to become a "gateway attraction" at a new heritage museum called Aeronautica.
 The plans for Aeronautica came to a halt in January 2012.
 In December 2019 the Calshot Spit Lightship was transported to its new home at the Solent Sky museum.